 sudo ufw allow 32410:32414/udp

-- 3005/tcp: Required for Plex Companion, a feature that allows you to control Plex playback from a mobile device.
+- 3005/tcp: Plex Companion, which lets you control playback from the Plex mobile app.

 From your local workstation, create a tunnel that forwards port 8888 to the server’s Plex port.
-Replace {server-ip-address} with your server’s actual IP:
+Replace youruser with your Linux username and server-ip with the server’s actual IP address:

 Keep the SSH session open during initial setup.
 Closing it breaks the tunnel and disconnects you from Plex.